Listen to the audio version of this article

 Common Mistake #2: Designing an App Without Purpose

-Be careful not to skip over a thoughtful planning of an app’s UX architecture before jumping into design work.
-Even before getting to a wireframing stage, the flow and structure of an app should be mapped out.
+Designers should be careful not to skip over thoughtful planning of an app’s UX architecture before jumping into design work.
+Even before getting to a wireframing stage, the user flow and structure of an app should be mapped out.
 Designers are often too excited to produce aesthetics and details.
-This results in a culture of designers who generally under appreciate UX, and the necessary logic or navigation within an app.
+This results in a culture of designers who generally under-appreciate UX and the necessary logic or navigation within an app.